 And as one senior RIOC exec assured me, “Susan doesn’t have a racist bone in her body.”

-From rescuing a memorial to Alice Childress to championing Black History Month, she showed no evidence of racism anywhere, but just the opposite.
+From rescuing a memorial to Alice Childress to championing Black History Month, she showed no racism anywhere, but just the opposite.

 So, what was the point?
 And then to go on with dubious, out of date accusations, one actually laughable… And why now?

 Susan Rosenthal Ambushed by the Love of Art

 The first object of grievances from years past, The Cotten Picker, may or may not depict a slave.
 And if the unhappy employee felt so “disrespected,” why wait a year to say so?

 Furthermore, why take it out of context and not explain why it might offend anyone?
 Shall we just take every individual gripe as universally valid and worthy of censorship?